Quick Navigation

 Introduction – A Local’s Guide to Yamanakako, the Most Lively of the Fuji Five Lakes

-As a local who lives at the foot of Mt.
+As a local Japanese living at the foot of Mt.
 Fuji, I’ve had the chance to explore all of the Fuji Five Lakes—each with its own unique charm.
 But when it comes to accessibility, variety, and activity, Lake Yamanakako (Yamanaka-ko) truly stands out.

 Lake Yamanakako is not only the largest of the Fuji Five Lakes—it also feels the most “resort-like.”
 Compared to quieter spots like Lake Shoji or Saiko, Yamanakako offers a wider variety of cafés, restaurants, hot spring inns, and lakefront hotels.